A Condensed Constrained Nonconforming Mortar-based Approach for Preconditioning Finite Element Discretization Problems: Introduction

-The rest of the paper is organised as follows. \Cref{sec:basic} outlines basic notions, finite element spaces, notation, and a model problem of interest.
-The modified mortar approach is introduced in \cref{sec:mortar}, the resulting auxiliary space preconditioners are described in \cref{sec:auxprec}, and \cref{sec:analysisexact} is devoted to the analysis of these preconditioners, showing (\cref{thm:fictopt} and \cref{cor:spectequiv}) the general optimality of a fine-scale auxiliary space preconditioning approach utilizing the mortar reformulation. \Cref{sec:condensation} presents the reduced (Schur complement), via static condensation, form and demonstrates (\cref{thm:scopt}) its ability to provide an optimal preconditioning strategy.
+The rest of the paper is organised as follows. \Cref{sec:basic} outlines basic concepts, notation, finite element spaces, and a model problem of interest.
+The modified mortar approach is introduced in \cref{sec:mortar}, the resulting auxiliary space preconditioners are described in \cref{sec:auxprec}, and \cref{sec:analysisexact} is devoted to the analysis of these preconditioners, showing (\cref{thm:fictopt} and \cref{cor:spectequiv}) the general optimality of a fine-scale auxiliary space preconditioning approach utilizing the mortar reformulation. \Cref{sec:condensation} presents the reduced form and demonstrates (\cref{thm:scopt}) its ability to provide an optimal preconditioning strategy.
 Numerical results are shown in \cref{sec:numerical}.
 In the end, \cref{sec:conclusion} provides conclusions and possible future work.